jonniebigodes/freecodecampdynamicwebapps/readme.md

                     cause bad..bad move to try and get stuff from mongo directly from client code, that's the server responsability right kids?
 * [React-Chart] - A react wrapper for [Chart2] library.
 * [yelp-fusion] - Yelp Fusion API client for Node.js with Promises
+* [Twitter-Client] - Twitter client package in order to be possible sharing some information in some challenges
+* [PASSPORT] - Authentication middleware for node(added normal passport and it's social variants twitter and facebook)

 And of course the implementation of the challenges themselves are open source with a [git-repo-url] on GitHub.